chalmersproject/openshelter-signal/README.md

 # Chalmers Signal Occupancy

+## Rotary-Switch Branch
+This branch is for chalmers signals that use the 12P rotary switches you can buy from creatron at College and Spadina.
+It expects 10K resistors between it's pins.

+I'm just archiving this versions of the firmware in this branch to keep a copy for supporting legacy chalmers signals that have these rotary switches in them.

+---

+## This repo
-This repository is for organization and work on the Chalmers-Signal-Occupancy device firmware.x
+This repository is for organization and work on the Chalmers-Signal-Occupancy device firmware.

 ## Quick Start
 Setting up a development environment for this firmware is easiest with Platform IO.